Thank you for your interest in the Nelson Waldorf School!

 Following the child’s visit, the teacher and Education Director take a recommendation to the faculty for student acceptance.
-The teacher or Education Director will contact you by phone and email with the confirmation of acceptance.
+The Community Development Director or the Education Director will contact you by phone and email with the confirmation of acceptance.

 Please note that our kindergarten programs often have a waiting list.
-Interviews happen each spring and you will be notified as to acceptance or wait list by May 31st.
+Interviews happen each spring.
 Our Admission Policy does prioritize current community members (children of faculty, siblings of enrolled students, etc.) on the waiting list.

 6. Registration Contract and Payments

-Shortly after receiving an email of faculty acceptance, you will receive a further email informing you that your registration contract is ready to be opened (‘claimed’) in the Parent Portal.
-Upon completing of the contract, you will receive a digital invoice for payment by a specified deadline.
+Shortly after receiving an email of faculty acceptance, you will receive a further email informing you that your registration contract is ready to be opened (‘claimed’) in BigSIS’s parent portal.
+Upon completing the contract, you will receive a digital invoice for payment by a specified deadline.

 7. “Back to School” Forms

-Once the contract has been completed and payment received, a final set of forms will be posted in the Parent Portal, requesting such information as emergency contacts and health information for your child.
-When these are complete, the enrollment process has been finalised; your child is then fully registered and welcomed to attend their class.
+Once the contract has been completed and payment received, a final set of forms will be posted in the parent portal, requesting such things as emergency contacts and health information for your child.
+When these are complete, the enrollment process has been finalised; your child is then fully registered and welcome to attend their class.

 There is a minimum probationary period for all new students (Standard: 8 weeks; Extended: 3 months with review).
 Should any concerns arise for parents or the school during this time, a meeting with the Education Director, teacher and parent will be held to discuss the issues.
 A student withdrawal during the probationary period is entitled to a prorated tuition reimbursement that reflects payment for the duration the student was enrolled at NWS.
 Administration and supply fees are non-refundable.